-The District's properties and buildings portfolio is managed by the Council's Property Group.
-Strategic planning is the responsibility of the Manager Open Space and Property.
-Service delivery functions such as arranging maintenance and inspections and dealing with tenancy matters are undertaken by the Facilities Team.
+The District's properties and buildings portfolio is strategic planning and operational facility and grounds maintenance by the Infrastructure and Property Group.
 The Property Acquisitions, Disposals and Leasing Team is responsible for other property services including lease and licence administration.
+The Arts, Culture and Lifelong Learning Team in the CSF Group